 f) Each member, as well as their parent or guardian, is responsible for the entire payment of warm-ups, costumes, accessories, travel expenses and competition fees each new season, regardless of the term of membership.
 Once the order has been placed, the financial obligation is incurred.
 Failure to comply will be handled as in Item (e), above.

 g) It is the responsibility of the member and his/her parents to completely read this Constitution prior to the Formal Auditions.
-Once the member and parent have signed the Application and Permission Form, he or she will be bound by these terms and requirements for one full year.
+Once the member and parent has signed the Application and Permission Form, he or she will be bound by these terms and requirements for one full year.
 Once Audition Results are posted, it is assumed that dancers will be participating in all styles they were selected for unless you notify the office.
 Families must commit to competition styles NO LATER THAN JULY 1st as choreographers needs to know number of dancers when planning for extra choreography.
 Dancers must enroll for the Company classes by July 31st.
-The dancer has until September 1st to drop Company classes.
+The dancer has until September 1 st to drop Company classes.
 After this date you will still be held responsible for payment for the year for the dropped class(es).

 h) If a Company member is disrupting team harmony, a student may be dismissed from the Company at any time if the Director & Instructors deem necessary.

 i) Required competition parent meetings are held the week prior to each competition and the meeting dates are scheduled in November.
 Failure for a parent to attend required meetings may result in possible dismissal from the Company.